bwinter/tha/THA_MEETING.md

   - Draw a virtual table and place people around it.
   - Pronouncing new names can be extremely hard, apologize in advance and push on.

-- Have all reds hold up, all greens, all yellows.

 ## Meeting